Connect with a certified trainer for free

 You may have peroneal tendonitis if you experience the following symptoms:

-• Pain on the outside portion and back of the ankle
+• Outer ankle pain and pain on the back of the ankle

 • Pain that worsens with activity